modabas/ModEndpoints/README.md

 Each endpoint must implement two virtual methods:

-1. **Configure**: Invoked during application startup to define the route and HTTP method for an endpoint.
+1. **Configure**: Invoked during application startup to define the route and HTTP method along with any additional configuration endpoint requires.
 It begins with calling input parameter `builder`'s methods like `MapGet`, `MapPost`, etc., to specify the route pattern.
 The returned `RouteHandlerBuilder` from the Map[HttpVerb] method can then be used for further endpoint customization.

 2. **HandleAsync**: Contains the logic to handle incoming requests.
 Called after the request is validated (if applicable).

 > **Note**: Dependencies resolved from constructor are not available during configuration.
-To access a service from dependency injection in the configuration phase, use the `ServiceProvider` property of the configuration context parameter in the `Configure` method.
+To access a service from dependency injection in the configuration phase, use the `ServiceProvider` property of the configuration context parameter provided to the `Configure` method.

 > **Note**: `ServiceEndpoint` provides a default implementation for the `Configure` method, and only requires `HandleAsync` method implementation.